Equally Cursed and Blessed: Singles

-The album spawned one top-10 single, "Dead from the Waist Down", which reached number seven.
-The band had intended to release "Karaoke Queen" as the follow up, but were overruled by the record label and they were forced to release "Londinium" on 12 July 1999 instead.
+The album spawned one top-10 single, "Dead from the Waist Down", which reached number seven on the UK Singles Chart.
+The band had intended to release "Karaoke Queen" as the follow-up, but were overruled by the record label and they were forced to release "Londinium" on 12 July 1999 instead.
 This angered lead singer Cerys Matthews, as did the expense of the video for the single which had cost more than Equally Cursed and Blessed took to make.
 "Londinium" failed to reach the top ten, placing at number 20.
 "Karaoke Queen" was released as the third single on 1 November 1999 but stalled at number 36.
 "Nothing Hurts" was slated to be the fourth single release from the album but was shelved following the low chart placement of "Karaoke Queen".
+For the release of the Make Hay Not War: The Blanco Y Negro Years boxset, released on Cherry Red in 2023, the song "Karaoke Queen" was removed from the reissue of this album at the band's request.

+In other media

+Bulimic Beats featured in the BBC TV show Marion and Geoff as both incidental and theme music.
+The song also appears in the prequel film, A Small Summer Party.